henningte/eb1079/README.md

 This repository contains the data and code for our manuscript:

-Teickner, H., & Knorr, K.-H. (2025).
+Teickner, H. & Knorr, K.-H. (2025).
 “Prediction of peat Properties from transmission mid-infrared spectra”. (unpublished).

 ### How to cite